Motorama (film)

 Motorama is a 1991 American black comedy road movie about a 10-year-old boy who drives a 1965 Mustang across a fictional landscape.
 The film features cameos by Drew Barrymore, Flea, Garrett Morris, Jack Nance, Robert Picardo, Martha Quinn, and Meat Loaf.
-It was directed by Barry Shills and written by Joseph Minion, screenwriter of After Hours, who Shills also worked with on Vampire's Kiss.
+It was directed by Barry Shils and written by Joseph Minion, the screenwriter of After Hours with whom Shils also worked on Vampire's Kiss.

 Plot

 After a night of hearing his parents fight about the possibility of another mouth to feed and their lives so far, ten-year-old Gus decides to cash out his piggy bank and take off in a stolen Ford Mustang.
 He plans to collect all the MOTORAMA cards across the country, and claim the grand prize, which might set him up for a promising future.
 The cards are only available at specific, participating gas stations.

 Everyone treats Gus like an adult.
 At a gas station, he indirectly causes an attendant, Phil, to be hit by a truck.
 Staying the night at a motel, he encounters the owner, who kills squirrels with exhaust fumes.

 Leaving the next day and running low on money, Gus decides to steal some gas from a couple.
 However, they catch him and knock him out, damaging his eye socket.
 The couple brings him to their place, realizes he is a kid, and calls a doctor.
 However, instead of allowing surgical repair of the eye, they decline an operation.
 The couple later smears makeup on themselves and Gus, and it is implied that they molest him.
 The next morning, the wife say Gus can keep the gas and he leaves.

 In low spirits and with no apparent way of finding more money or gas, he stops for food.
 Now wearing an eye patch over his lost eye, a biker identifies him as a pirate and challenges him to arm wrestle for money.
 Gus loses.
 The bikers humiliate him by branding him with a demeaning tattoo.

 Stopped at a rest stop, still desperate for money, he gambles with a father over a game of horseshoes and wins.
 The father then decides to take this as a chance to abandon his children; he and his wife take off.

 His journey nears completion with one letter remaining.
 Gus drives onward, through Essex, an industrial park where people fight, burn crosses, and take drugs.
 On a rain soaked highway he swerves to avoid a truck and drives his car off an unfinished bridge, damaging it so he can no longer drive.